This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat the oven to 350°F.

 - To the wet ingredients, slowly add the flour, cocoa, baking powder, baking soda, and salt.
 Beat until combined.
-The dough will be dry and almost crumbly.1 ½ cups all-purpose flour, ½ cup cocoa powder, ¼ tsp salt, ¼ tsp baking powder, ¼ tsp baking soda
+The dough will be dry and almost crumbly.1 ½ cups all-purpose flour, ½ cup Dutch-process cocoa powder, ¼ tsp kosher salt, ¼ tsp baking powder, ¼ tsp baking soda

 - Using a cookie scoop, make 1 tablespoon (size 00) balls out of the dough, roll them in sanding or white granulated sugar, and place them on a parchment-lined cookie sheet.